 A deposition is a formal question and answers session that takes place outside of the courtroom.
 The individuals present at a deposition typically include the spouses, their respective attorneys, and other professionals relevant to the case such as a Guardian Ad Litem.
 If you attend a divorce deposition, you will be placed under oath and then asked a series of questions aimed at gathering information about the facts of your divorce case.
 A court reporter will record all of the questions and answers.
 It is important to answer the questions carefully and truthfully.
 Anything you say during a deposition may be later used against you.

 Tips to Keep in Mind During Your Deposition

 It is essential that you are well-prepared for your deposition.
 The fewer surprises you encounter, the better.
 Your lawyer can help you understand what to expect and help you practice answering the questions you will likely be asked during the deposition.
 When you are asked a question, take your time and answer it thoughtfully.
 Do not volunteer additional information or offer answers that are mere speculation.
 Your own lawyer may also ask you questions during the deposition that are designed to help you share information that is beneficial to your case.
 It is important to remain calm and professional during a deposition.
 Your spouse and his or her lawyer may say things that make you upset.
 However, keeping your cool is the best way to ensure that you do not say something that damages your case.

 Contact a St. Charles, Illinois Divorce Lawyer

-The experienced Kane County divorce attorneys at Shaw Family Law, P.C. understand that a contentious divorce can be extremely overwhelming and stressful.
+The experienced Kane County divorce attorneys at Shaw Sanders, P.C. understand that a contentious divorce can be extremely overwhelming and stressful.
 That is why we are committed to offering dependable legal guidance throughout the divorce process.
 To learn more about how our attorneys can help you, call our office at 630-584-5550.
 Schedule a free, confidential initial consultation today.